-The war began with Britain's navy dominating the surface of the oceans, while the Germans had a few submarines.
-With its navy, Britain cut trade with Germany.
+The war began with Britain's navy dominating ocean surfaces while the Germans had a few submarines.
+With its navy, Britain blockaded Germany's foreign trade.
 With their subs, the Germans retaliated with a blockade against the British.

-In August 1915, the Germans sank another British passenger liner, the Arabic.
-Approximately 40 passengers and crew were lost, including two Americans.
-Wilson sent an appeal to Germany.
-Kaiser Wilhelm was proud of s navy and concerned about its reputation and his honor.
+Kaiser Wilhelm was proud of his navy and concerned about its reputation and his honor.
 The Kaiser was a good Lutheran and concerned also about morality.
 The killing of civilians, he said, appalled him.
-In September 1915 he responded to Wilson's appeal by ordering submarines to return to surfacing and warning merchant ships before sinking them.
+In September 1915 he responded to a second appeal from Wilson's by ordering submarines to return to surfacing to warn merchant ships of an impending attack.
 Germany's admirals saw this as nonsense and withdrew their submarines from active duty.
-Germany's Admiral Tirpitz was annoyed at what he thought was the Kaiser's timidity.
-He wished the Kaiser would stop interfering in the war effort.
+Germany's Admiral Tirpitz wished the Kaiser would stop interfering in the war effort.

-In the US, the issue of preparedness for war was being raised.
-Former president, Theodore Roosevelt warned that if the United States failed to make adequate preparations for war German troops would soon invade the United States as they had Belgium.
-German forces had challenges enough in Europe without having to cross the Atlantic Ocean.
-Nevertheless, preparedness for war seemed a good idea, and on 7 December 1915 President Wilson presented to Congress a program to substantially increase the size of the US Army and Navy.
-Pacifists who had been Wilson's political allies became alarmed.
+President Wilson responded to former president Theodore Roosevelt's clamor for preparations for war to prevent a German invasion.
+German forces had challenges enough in Europe, but preparedness for war seemed a good idea, and on 7 December 1915 President Wilson presented to Congress a program to substantially increase the size of the US Army and Navy, and pacifists who had been Wilson's political allies were alarmed.

-In January 1916, Wilson called for a negotiated end to the war, and this created a stir in Europe.
+In January 1916, Wilson called for a negotiated end to the war, and this stirred that issue again in Europe.
 Britain's response was that Germany should withdraw from the territories it occupied and pay for damages it had caused its allies.
 And the French continued to insist that Germany withdraw from their territory.
 In Germany, the Social Democratic Party announced that it favored a compromise peace, a peace without annexations of territory — a reestablishment of the borders of 1914.

 In his 1916 campaign for re-election Wilson complained to advisors about his campaign slogan "he kept us out of war."
-Mindful of the emotionalism in 1915 with the sinking of the Lusitania, he spoke of his being powerless before any tide of opinion that might sweep the nation as the result of some "damned" German submarine captain's "calculated outrage."
+Mindful of the emotionalism in the US that accompanied the sinking of the Lusitania, he spoke of his being powerless before any tide of opinion that might sweep the nation as the result of some "damned" German submarine captain's "calculated outrage."

-Germany's Supreme Command assured the Kaiser that if they renewed their submarine warfare and the US responded with war, Britain would be forced to sue for peace before US troops could arrive in Europe in significant numbers.
-The Kaiser wanted an end to the war and he accepted their analysis of the military command.
-He was alarmed about the suffering of his subjects and disgusted by Britain's naval blockade.
-He also wished for a military victory.
+Germany's Supreme Command assured the Kaiser that he did not need to be concerned with opinion in the United States.
+It told the Kaiser that if Germany renewed its submarine warfare and the US responded with war, Britain would be forced to sue for peace before US troops could arrive in Europe in significant numbers.
+The Kaiser accepted their analysis.
 His government notified Washington of its intentions to resume unrestricted submarine warfare.
 It offered American ships passage to one British port a week, at Falmouth — a ship that, to avoid being torpedoed, had to be marked by flags, painted with certain signs, and had to follow a described sea lane across the Atlantic.
 The Wilson administration rejected all this, and on January 31, 1917, the Germans renewed their submarine warfare.

-The British moved to influence opinion in the United States, and on February 28 it made public a telegram that Germany's new Secretary of State, Arthur Zimmermann, had sent in mid-January to the German minister in Mexico.
-The telegram advised the minister in Mexico that war between the USand Germany might come with Germany's new submarine offensive.
-He said that Germany would offer Mexico an alliance with Germany and promised Mexico the return of Arizona, New Mexico and Texas.
+The British moved to influence opinion in the United States.
+On 28 February 1917 it made public a telegram that Germany's new Secretary of State, Arthur Zimmermann, had sent in mid-January to the German minister in Mexico.
+The telegram advised the minister in Mexico that war between the US and Germany might come with Germany's new submarine offensive.
+He said that Germany would offer Mexico an alliance and a return of Arizona, New Mexico and Texas.
 Britain's release of the telegram had an impact.
 A wave of indignation swept across the US.

 President Wilson created a Committee on Public Information to combat opinion opposed to the war, which became known as the Creel Committee.
-In June, Congress passed into law called the Espionage Act that outlawed "false reports or false statements" made with the intent "to interfere with the operation or success of the military or naval forces."
-A song by Irving Berlin titled "Over There" anticipated American soldiers crossing the Atlantic and became the most popular song in the United States.
+In June, Congress passed into law the Espionage Act.
+It outlawed "false reports or false statements" made with the intent "to interfere with the operation or success of the military or naval forces."
+A song by Irving Berlin titled "Over There" anticipated American soldiers crossing the Atlantic, and it became the most popular song in the United States.
 Hollywood made films with titles such as "To Hell with the Kaiser," "The Beast of Berlin," and "One Hundred Percent American," the latter starring Mary Pickford.

 In California, folk songs that were originally German were removed from children's song books.
 In schools across the nation, teaching the German language came to an end.
 Libraries across the nation removed from their shelves books by German authors.
-Under pressure from the public and a crusade led by former president Roosevelt the editors of German language newspapers shut their papers down.
+Under pressure from the public and a crusade led by former president Roosevelt, the editors of German language newspapers shut down their papers.
 Some German-Americans were forced to parade before irate townspeople as objects of ridicule.
 A German-American was lynched in southern Illinois.
 Kids threw stones at Dachshunds.
-And teachers lost their jobs for expressing their opinions on the issue of war and peace.
+Teachers lost their jobs for expressing their opinions on the issue of war and peace.